dexter-1/HTMLBootcamp2017/README.md

 **Location**: York Woods Public Library, 1785 Finch Ave W, North York, ON M3N 1M6
 **Instructor**: Dexter Rivera

 Hello Class!
 I hope you are enjoying our weekly lessons!
-Here is the place where you will find all of the resources you need to do well in this bootcamp.
+Here you will find all of the resources you need to do well in this bootcamp.
 Below you will learn:
   * Final project assignment sheet
   * How to find all of the code we wrote together in class
   * Class Notes